pubky/pubky-knowledge-base/Glossary.md

 Payment protocol built on Pubky for payment discovery and coordination across Bitcoin, Lightning, and other methods (work in progress).

 **[[0.Introduction|PKARR]]** (Public Key Addressable Resource Records) Self-issued, signed DNS-like records published to the Mainline DHT.
-Each record is tied to a public key and contains information like homeserver locations.
+Each record is tied to a public key and contains information like Homeserver locations.

 **[[PKDNS]]**
 DNS server that resolves public key domains by fetching PKARR records from the Mainline DHT, bridging traditional DNS with decentralized identity.